-Since φ{α} is less than 1, according to the previous argumentation, we can conclude that the growth in Macedonia during the above specified period has been generally anti-poor.
+Since φ{α} is less than 1, we can conclude that the growth in Macedonia during the above specified period has been generally anti-poor.

-Conclusions and policy recommendations
+5. Conclusions and policy recommendations

-In this paper, we revisit the issue of pro-poor growth and make an attempt to analyse the impact of growth and inequality upon poverty in Macedonia during the period 2000-2014.
-The problem of poverty reduction continuously receives attention from policymakers in the developing countries since various strategies can be applied in order to fight high and sustainable poverty.
-However, this aspect of growth has still not been systematically analysed in the WBC and, particularly, in Macedonia.
+In this paper we revisit the issue of pro-poor growth and make an attempt to analyse the impact of growth and inequality upon poverty in Macedonia during the period 2000-2014.
+The problem of poverty reduction continuously receives attention by the policymakers in developing countries since various strategies can be applied in order to fight high and sustainable poverty.
+However, this aspect of growth has still not been systematically analysed in the WBC and particularly in Macedonia.

-The aim of the paper is to generate new insights of the poverty-growthinequality nexus in Macedonia by applying an appropriate quantitative approach.
-Namely, by using econometric modelling, we estimate the poverty elasticity of growth and poverty elasticity of inequality.
-The estimated elasticity coefficients are statistically significant and have expected signs, i.e. the increase of income reduces poverty while the increase of inequality increases poverty.
-Moreover, the poverty elasticity of inequality is almost three times greater than the poverty elasticity of growth, which indicates that small changes in income distribution can have a large effect on poverty.
+The aim of the paper is to generate new insights of the poverty-growth-inequality nexus in Macedonia by applying an appropriate quantitative approach.
+Namely, by using econometric modelling we estimate the poverty elasticity of growth and poverty elasticity of inequality.
+The estimated elasticity coefficients are statistically significant and have expected signs i.e. the increase of income reduces poverty while the increase of inequality increases poverty.
+Moreover, the poverty elasticity of inequality is almost three times greater than the poverty elasticity of growth which indicates that small changes in income distribution can have a large effect on poverty.

-Even though the growth of the average income in Macedonia during the previous 15 years has been generally positive, the poor segment of the population has not been experiencing a substantial improvement of the living standard.
+Even though the growth of average income in Macedonia during the previous 15 years has been generally positive, the poor segment of the population has not been experiencing substantial improvement of the living standard.
 This is partly due to the actual policies that have not been providing opportunities for poor people.
-Having in mind that the pro-poor index in the case of Macedonia is less than 1, we can claim that adopting pro-poor policies that reduce inequality will have considerable beneficial effects.
+Having in mind that the pro-poor index in the case of Macedonia is less than 1 we can claim that adopting pro-poor policies that reduce inequality will have considerable beneficial effects.
 Hence, the results from our analyses will be further used for making suitable policy recommendations.
 The policies aiming to improve the living standard of poor should be undertaken in two directions.
-First, by providing sustainable economic growth and, second, by improving the relative position of the poor population through reduction of inequality.
+First, by providing sustainable economic growth and, second, by improving the relative position of poor population through reduction of inequality.

-Poverty reduction cannot be achieved without a sustainable economic growth on the long run, which requires several preconditions such as: maintaining macroeconomic stability, improving the business environment and creating a favourable investment climate that will increase domestic as well as foreign direct investment.
-However, the beneficial effects of economic growth for poverty reduction will be enhanced if it is accompanied by policies aimed at more equitable distribution of incomes.
+The poverty reduction cannot be achieved without a sustainable economic growth on long run, which requires several preconditions such as: maintaining the macroeconomic stability, improving the business environment and creation of favourable investment climate that will increase the domestic as well as the foreign direct investment.
+However, the beneficial effects of economic growth for poverty reduction will be enhanced if it is accompanied by policies aiming more equitable distribution of incomes.
 Having in mind that the poor people are predominantly long-term unemployed or marginally attached to the labour market, these policies have to consider active labour market measures that will improve their employability.
-In addition, more equitable distribution can be achieved by reforms in the taxation system and a better coordination of social policies that have to be targeted at the most vulnerable segments.
-This is feasible only by increasing the transparency of the social programmes and by easing the access of poor people to information about various social programmes.
+In addition, more equitable distribution can be achieved by reforms in taxation system and better coordination of social policies that have to target the most vulnerable segments.
+This is feasible only by increasing the transparency of the social programmes and easing the access of poor people to information about various social programmes.